Sibel Egemen

 Sibel Egemen (born 13 May 1958) is a Turkish singer.

 Biography

 She is the granddaughter of Turkish composer Muzaffer İlkar.
 Egemen got training as a child in ballet, violin and piano.
 She began her professional musical career in 1973 as member of Cici Kızlar.
-She left the group due to difficulty she felt running education and music together.
+She left the group due to the difficulty she felt in running education and music together.
 After her break up, Bilgen Bengü joined them in 1975 and became one of the most popular singers in Turkey with a song called Hayret.
 With 1983's Dünyam Değişti, she branched off into folk music.
-After the last album, she left the music and worked as an expert in Public Relations at Yurtbank between 1995 and 2005.
-She then moved to Izmir and has been academician at Public Relations and Advertising in Communication Faculty of Ege University since 2005.
+After the last album, she left music and worked as an expert in Public Relations at Yurtbank between 1995 and 2005.
+She then moved to Izmir and has been an academician at Public Relations and Advertising in Communication Faculty of Ege University since 2005.